 Willis was born in Tulsa OK.
-During World War II, at age 15, Willis learned to fly a single-engine propeller plane in order to qualify for the Women's Air Service.
+During World War II, at age 15, she learned to fly a single-engine propeller plane in order to qualify for the Women's Air Service.
 Willis then moved with her mother, now divorced, to Portland OR where Willis graduated from high school.
-Willis studied engineering at Oregon State University from 1946–48.
-She graduated from the University of Hawaii in 1954 with a Bachelor of Fine Arts degree and Willis founded the Willis Atelier in Waikiki.
+Willis studied engineering at Oregon State University from 1946-1948.
+She graduated from the University of Hawaii in 1954 with a Bachelor of Fine Arts degree and then founded the Willis Atelier in Waikiki.
 In 1956, Willis pioneered a technique for sand cast mural panels, including a panel used in the Shell Bar at the Royal Hawaiian Hilton.
 The Shell Bar, also designed by Willis, became a backdrop in the television series Hawaiian Eye.
-In 1958, Willis opened a design office in San Francisco, California.
-Her early career as a multi-media artist, in Honolulu, Hawaii, led to her work in retail store design, for which she was nationally recognized.
+In 1958, Willis opened a design office in San Francisco.
+Her early career as a multi-media artist in Honolulu led to her work in retail store design, for which she was nationally recognized.
 Among Willis's most notable achievements was the in-house development and coding of the computer program, Computerized Approach to Residential Land Analysis, called CARLA, in 1970.
 In 1995, Willis founded the Architecture Research Institute to study the future development of global cities.
 Realizing that women's significant and distinguished contributions to architecture were not included in the historical narrative of architecture – and understanding that the future is based on the past – she founded the Beverly Willis Architecture Foundation in 2002 with the mission of changing architecture culture through research and education.
 Bio adapted from Wikipedia.
 Thanks to Catherine Westergaard Cramer for her research.

 1957 - The Dave Wo House, Honolulu HI.
 It was her 8th project.
 Status unknown.